zone-dweller/odin-recipes/README.md

 # odin-recipes
-The project just uses HTML.
+This project uses simple HTML and CSS.

 This project is going to be a simple recipe website.
-In this project i will be demonstrating my skills in HTML.
+And in it i will demonstrate the skills that i learned
+on the TOP Foundations course.